 - Help you process feelings of fear and vulnerability

-- In many cases, it can be quite helpful to arrange to meet with a psychologist to help you process the bigger issues.
-They can:
+- Arrange to meet with a psychologist to help you process the bigger issues, like:

 - Help you with personal concerns you can’t share with your friends

 - Cope with triggers that arise while you feel vulnerable